Three questions to ask when dating a unbeliever

 Q3.
 Is God Number 1 in both our lives?

 This question needs to be asked regardless if you are dating a Christian or non-christian.
-The label of “Christian” alone does not mean its the right person.
+The label of “Christian” alone does not mean being the right person.
 If your desire for a companion has overtaken your desire to put God first, you have fallen into a whole different kind of sin.
+Idolatry can also mean putting something or someone else before God that you adore.

 So can a Christian date a non-Christian?